 the trapping and study of single biomolecules, nanoscale fabrication,

 and statistical physics/mechanics.
-Current projects are addressing conformational changes and enzymatic kinetics in trapped enzymes, photophysics of antenna proteins, and the counting of protein subunits.
+Current projects are addressing conformational changes and enzymatic kinetics in trapped enzymes, photophysics/photodynamics of antenna proteins, measurements of aggregation states of photosynthetic proteins, and the counting of protein subunits.

 As a side note, it is interesting to have first demonstrated this trap in 2005, 100 years after Einstein's annus mirabilis,

 in which one of his key papers of that year addressed the fundamental thermal mechanisms